Antoniopedromuteka/Antoniopedromuteka/README.md

 Here are some ideas to get you started:

 - 🔭  Apaixonado por programação.
-- 🌱  Estudando Next Js & Ts
+- 🌱  Estudando Next Js & TS

  <div align="center">